CivicTechTO/civictechto-chatbot/README.md

 You'll need to change the name in several places, some of which are critical :star: and some of which are just to keep things consistent:
 - :star: username of [Slack integration](https://civictechto.slack.com/services/B0M281RPA)
-- name of Heroku app (See https://link.civictech.ca/inventory)
 - this GitHub repo
-  - repo name
+  - README title
-  - url at top of repo (points to heroku app)
+  - [`bin/hubot`](/bin/hubot) (used to local testing)
   - optional: screenshots
-  - [`bin/hubot`](/bin/hubot) (used to local testing)